sciencecool/Not-So-Sudden-Death/README.md

 Hopefully, the utilization of the .py files becomes obvious as you go through the notebooks.

 ## Future work
 Better model performance to increase potential usability of the model as an eSports storytelling aid
+More specific framework on evaluating predictions in their usefulness for eSports usecase rather acc/pr/f1 etc